Softwire/strawberry-fair/frontend/src/pages/about/trader-faq.md

 You can now find a downloadable, and printable version of our Trader Frequently Asked Questions here:

  [Strawberry Fair Trader FAQ](https://docs.google.com/document/d/1VK62GAmE1bzmHqwnoVzksYNBo0hmcGAaqFn3pZUGEgY/edit?usp=sharing)

+If you have read the FAQ and still have questions, please email <mailto:traders@strawberry-fair.org.uk>